jrantane/apiaxle/api.md

 ### Returns

-* Object where the keys represent the HTTP status code of the endpoint or the error returned by apiaxle (QpsExceededError, for example).
+* Object where the keys represent the HTTP status code of the endpoint or the error returned by ApiAxle (QpsExceededError, for example).
 Each object contains date to hit count pairs.

 # /v1/key/list/:from/:to